My day started with an early morning puddle jumper flight from John Wayne airport in Orange County to SFO.

 In a wonderful PR move, the A’s promoted Zito back to the big club just for this game so he could pitch one final time against his former teammate and Oakland favorite – Tim Hudson (also pitching in his final game).
 Hence the sellout crowd and long traffic lines.
 The matchup even brought out former San Fran mayor Gavin Newsom who was sitting 5 rows in front of us.

 The stadium itself gets the prize for being (by far) the ugliest and most unpleasant that I’ve been to.

 The fans (while very enthusiastic) are really more like a football crowd (the Oakland Raiders also share this stadium – the only baseball park that still hosts NFL games).
-Tailgating starts hours before first pitch and many fans are completely drunk before they even enter the gates.
+Tailgating started hours before first pitch and many fans were completely drunk before they even entered the gates.
 The crowd noises range from atonal chants, cursing, horn blowing and drum pounding.
 A section in right field is full of colorful homemade banners and folks waving huge flags.